Bon Voyage, But... Essential Information for Canadian Travellers

 Cigarettes, manufactured tobacco and tobacco sticks that are not marked “duty paid Canada droit acquitté” are subject to a special duty rate.
-For details, check the tobacco products section on the I Declare: A guide for residents returning to Canada webpage.
+For more information, check the tobacco products section at I Declare: A guide for residents returning to Canada.

-For information on importing weapons, contact the RCMP’s Canadian Firearms Program (see For more information).
+For information on importing weapons, contact the RCMP’s Canadian Firearms Program.

 Canadians may be prosecuted in Canadian courts for certain acts committed against significant cultural sites and objects outside Canada.
 In addition to foreign laws protecting cultural heritage, Canadian law now prohibits the illegal export of cultural objects from certain countries, whether or not the object is brought to Canada.
-For more information,visit the Canadian Heritage Movable cultural property page.
+For more information,visit Canadian Heritage.

-A list of products banned in Canada due to safety hazards can be found on the Health Canada Consumer Product Safety website or by calling 1-800-662-0666 (Canada and U.S.).
+A list of products banned in Canada due to safety hazards can be found on Health Canada’s Information for Canadians Travelling Outside of Canada page.

 It may be illegal to bring home cultural property, such as antiques or fossils, whose sale or export is banned or controlled by the country of origin.
 You may be penalized, and the cultural property may be confiscated and returned to its country of origin.
-For more information, visit the Canadian Heritage Movable cultural property page or the embassy of the country you are visiting.
+For more information, visit the Canadian Heritage Import of cultural property page or the embassy or consulate of your destination country.

-If you are feeling ill as you enter Canada and suspect that you may have been exposed to a contagious illness or disease while you were travelling, please tell a screening officer or quarantine officer.
+If you are feeling ill and suspect that you may have been exposed to a contagious illness or disease while you were travelling, tell a screening officer or quarantine officer as you enter Canada.
 If you are a passenger aboard a ship, airplane, train or bus, you should alert the staff that you are ill.